jranger615/T500xVORON/README.md

 4. Follow the [Ellis3dp print tuning guide](https://ellis3dp.com/Print-Tuning-Guide/articles/extruder_calibration.html) to dial in your Stealthburner
 5. Configure Input Shaping on both X and Y
 * You can reference [this guide](https://www.klipper3d.org/Measuring_Resonances.html#bed-slinger-printers) for help
-* Your X axis now has a built in accelerometer.
-You will still need to plug in the included accelerometer and mount it on the Y axis, the same way you would do on the stock T500.
 * I use the SHAPER_CALIBRATE macro for automatic calibration.
 It will measure both X and Y sequentially and apply the best settings automatically.

 6. Retune your Pressure Advance